-Pre-Read: Read the prompts/questions within this guide before you read the chapter.
 Skim: Flip through the chapter and note the titles and subtitles.
 Look at images and their read captions.
 Get a feel for the content you are about to read.

-3. Read/Analyze: Read the chapter.
-Remember, the goal is not to "fish" for a specific answer(s) to reading guide questions, but to consider questions in order to critically understand what you read!
+1. Read/Analyze: Read the chapter.
+Remember, the goal is not to "fish" for a specific answer(s) to

-Write Write your notes and analysis in the spaces provided.
+12. Write Write your notes and analysis in the spaces provided.